-Weight variables in the 2022 PC PUF can be used to generate estimates of totals, means, percentages, and rates for persons and families in the U.S. civilian noninstitutionalized population.
-Procedures and considerations associated with the construction and interpretation of person- and family-level estimates using these and other variables are discussed in this section.
-It should be noted that NCHS has made a modification to the NHIS sample design that has affected the MEPS variance structure.
-This is discussed in detail in Section 3.6.1.
+Weight variables in the 2022 Consolidated PUF can be used to generate estimates of totals, means, percentages, and rates for persons and families in the U.S. civilian noninstitutionalized population.
+The person-level weight variable PERWT22F provided in this PUF supersedes the corresponding person-level weight variable provided in the 2022 Full Year Population Characteristic PUF (HC-238).
+Procedures and considerations associated with the construction and interpretation of person and family-level estimates using these and other variables are discussed in this section.
+NCHS has modified the NHIS sample design since 2016, and that has affected the MEPS variance structure.
+This is discussed in detail in Section 3.9.1.